Vertical scaling policies

 To create a new scaling policy:

-1. From the left-hand menu in the CAST AI Console, navigate to Workload autoscaler, then Scaling policies, and click Create scaling policy.
+1. From the left-hand menu in the Cast AI Console, navigate to Workload autoscaler, then Scaling policies, and click Create scaling policy.

 2. Set your desired settings by referring to the section above.